-There is a unique openness to the gospel among Arab Muslims in Lebanon who have suffered greatly because of the war in Syria.
-Because Lebanon has a significant Christian population and is not a Muslim country, it has become a haven for persecuted believers throughout the region.
-More than 1 million Syrian refugees have entered the country over the past seven years, increasing Lebanon’s population by nearly one-fourth, and they have not always been welcomed with open arms.
-Despite the hardships, many of the evangelical churches of Lebanon have not only welcomed but also cared for the emergency needs of Syrian refugees, who have limited resources and few rights in the country.
-As a result, over the past few years, many Syrian Muslims have heard the gospel message multiple times.
+Many Muslims in Lebanon have suffered greatly at the hands of other Muslims during Syria’s civil war, resulting in a new openness to Christ.
+Because Lebanon has a significant Christian population and its government protects the freedom of worship, it has become a safe haven for displaced Christians throughout the region.
+More than 1 million Syrian refugees have entered the country since 2012, increasing Lebanon’s population by nearly one-fourth.
+Despite the hardships, many churches in Lebanon have not only welcomed but also cared for Christian and Muslim Syrian refugees, who have limited resources and few rights in the country.
 Lebanese churches distribute Bibles and Christian literature alongside food and other necessities.
-Many Muslim refugees have been brave enough to attend home Bible studies and church services to learn about Christ.
-Significant numbers have placed their faith in Christ, been baptized and become active in local churches as they try to witness to other Syrian Muslims.
+Many Muslim refugees have bravely attended home Bible studies and church services to learn about Christ.
+Significant numbers have placed their faith in Christ, been baptized and become active in local churches.
+Some Christian converts from Islam are already actively witnessing to Muslims.

-Various extremist groups, including Hezbollah in the south and other Shiite regions, actively persecute Christians.
-Islamic extremist cells affiliated with the self-proclaimed Islamic State (ISIS), al-Qaida and other groups are active near the Syrian border.
-In rural communities, Christians are persecuted by their tribes and families.
+Various Islamic extremist groups, including Hezbollah in the south and other Shiite-majority regions, actively persecute Christians.
+Sunni extremist cells affiliated with the self-proclaimed Islamic State (ISIS), al-Qaida and other groups are active near the Syrian border.
+Christians are also persecuted by their communities and families.

 What It Means To Follow Christ In Lebanon:

-Lebanon has a reputation of being a free country and is highly westernized in urban areas.
-Those who are Christian by birth are allowed to worship openly.
-Christians face ongoing harassment from the Muslim majority, such as denial of land acquisition and increased tax rates.
-More severe forms of persecution occur when believers share their faith or when Muslims come to Christ.
+Lebanon’s urban areas are open and Westernized, but Christians outside the prominent cities and especially in majority-Muslim areas face significant opposition and threat.
+Those born into Christian families are allowed to worship openly, but Christians face ongoing harassment from the Muslim majority, such as denial of land acquisition and increased tax rates.
+More severe forms of persecution occur when believers share their faith or when Muslims come to faith in Christ.
 Christian converts from Islam are persecuted mostly by family and the community.

 Access To Bibles: